-The Great Victoria Desert (GVD) forms one of nine distinct sub-landscapes in the Alinytjara Wilurara region.
-It is the largest desert in Australia, spanning over 700 kilometres.
+The South Australian section of the Great Victoria Desert (GVD) is one of nine distinct sub-landscapes in the Alinytjara Wilurara region.
+It is the largest desert in Australia, spanning over 700 kilometres from west to east.
 Its pristine, arid wilderness includes red sand dunes, stony plains and dry salt lakes.
-There is no permanent surface water, with scarce rock holes, claypans and soaks holding water only during wet periods.
-Within this landscape there are Aboriginal communities at Oak Valley, Watarru and Walalkara.
-This SA section of the GVD is co-managed by the Department of Environment and Water and the Traditional Owners of these lands with work on country supported by National Parks and Wildlife and the AW Landscape Board.
+There is no permanent surface water, with scarce rockholes, claypans and soaks holding water only during wet periods.
+Within this landscape there are Anangu communities at Oak Valley, Watarru and Walalkara.
+The South Australian section of the GVD is co-managed by the Department for Environment and Water (DEW) and the Traditional Owners of these lands, with work on Country supported by the National Parks and Wildlife Service and the AW Landscape Board.

 - The largest desert in Australia, featuring red sand dunes, stony plains and dry salt lakes

 - An area of significant conservation importance that is a Declared UNESCO World Biosphere Reserve

 - A remarkably weed-free landscape compared to other parts of the state, with only eight species of weeds reported

 - Many species of conservation significance, reflecting an area rich in flora and fauna

 - 15 bird species with a conservation rating including the princess parrot, malleefowl and scarlet chested parrot

 - 95 reptile species, of which 18 have conservation significance